 2007 Hyundai Santa Fe Recalls

-Hyundai is recalling certain 2007 through 2009 Santa Fe models because the air bag system may not properly detect a smaller occupant in the passenger seat.
-Improper detection may cause the front passenger airbag in an accident.
+Hyundai is recalling 2007 through 2009 Santa Fe models because the air bag system may not properly detect an occupant in the passenger seat and fail to deploy the front passenger airbag in an accident.

 Due to an electrical issue in the steering column, in the event of a crash, the driver's airbag may not deploy as designed.

 The stop lamp switch may fail, affecting numerous vehicle systems, many of which can increase the risk of a crash if they fail.